anomaly/prestans-docs/source/handlers.rst

 Each ``RESTApplication`` sub class paired with a serialzier is used to route URLs to handlers.

-.. note:: Do not attempt to use an instance of ``prestans.rest.RESTApplication`` directly.
+.. warning:: Do not attempt to use an instance of ``prestans.rest.RESTApplication`` directly.

 API Request Lifecycle
 =====================